paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 * A pan-India digital payments survey (covering 90,000 respondents) revealed that 42% of respondents have used digital payments

 ### Capital markets
-Here is an excerpt from a [blog](https://zerodha.com/z-connect/rainmatter/beyond-misleading-trading-turnover-numbers-the-actual-size-of-indian-capital-markets) by Nithin, CEO and Founder, Zerodha, the blog also explains the revenue pool at play for brokers, and that has not really changed much since 2021 and is relevant even today.
+Here is an excerpt from a [blog](https://zerodha.com/z-connect/rainmatter/beyond-misleading-trading-turnover-numbers-the-actual-size-of-indian-capital-markets) by Nithin, CEO and Founder, Zerodha, the blog also explains the revenue pool at play for brokers, and that has not changed much since 2021 and is relevant even today.

 >***Size of Indian capital markets – Retail***
 >